There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

 How to Wear a Single Albert Pocket Watch Chain

-As you can probably surmise, the Single Albert includes just one chain that runs from the pocket watch to the vest.
+As you can probably surmise, the Single Albert includes a single chain that runs from the pocket watch to the vest.

-You wear it by connecting it through the vest’s button hole using a T-bar pin, which is essentially a piece of T-shaped metal long enough to ensure that the chain doesn’t slip out through the hole.
+You wear it by connecting the end of the chain through the vest’s button hole using a T-bar pin, which is essentially a piece of T-shaped metal long enough to ensure that the chain doesn’t slip out through the hole.

 Fortunately, switching the watch to a new chain is easy, and you can buy chains that come with T-bars on Amazon.